• Documentation

 How it works

-When a Confluence page is published or updated, we scan the content of the update and generate an alert if we find text that matches our detection criteria.
+When a Jira issue is created or updated, or a Confluence page is published or updated, we scan the content of the update and generate an alert if we find text that matches our detection criteria.

-The alert contains information about the page, the person who published the Confluence page, and suggested investigation and remediation steps.
+The alert contains information about the page, and the person who published the Confluence page or updated the Jira issue, and suggested investigation and remediation steps.

 Sensitive data detected alert showing a page containing credit card numbers